Margaret-Ann Armour: Early life and education

 Armour was born in Glasgow, Scotland on 6 September 1939, Her father died during World War II, and she was raised by her mother (a teacher).
-Armour and her mother lived in a town between Dundee and Aberdeen, before moving to Penicuik, where Armour attended the local Lasswade school.
+Armour and her mother lived in a town between Dundee and Aberdeen, before moving to Penicuik, where Armour attended the nearby Lasswade Secondary School.
 Her natural curiosity for science was fostered there by her chemistry teacher Pop Davidson.
 Armour went on to pursue a Bachelor of Science at the University of Edinburgh, then spent five years working as research chemist in the paper-making industry at Penicuik, where her research into finding different paper coatings resulted in Armour being awarded a Master of Science from the University of Edinburgh.

 In 1970, Armour completed her PhD in organic chemistry at the University of Alberta in Canada.
 She completed a post-doctoral fellowship at the University of Edinburgh, under the supervision of John Cadogan.